 Farfetch’d isn’t really of any practical use, but with a roster this large, I don’t think all Pokémon necessarily have to be.
 I’d love to see her kept in Reserve since she’s such a fun idea – she can be a launchpad into topics about the ethics of consuming decidedly self-aware animals, or about animal conservation and its place in the context of supernatural creatures.
 But the former in particular is something that the series doesn’t seem particularly keen on looking in the proverbial eye, so realistically this may be one of the original generation that’s closest to looking at Retirement despite her uniqueness.

-Any and all appreciation for Farfetch’d is welcome in the comments!
+Any and all appreciation for Farfetch’d and Sirfetch’d is welcome in the comments!